sftcd/openssl/esnistuff/README.md

       changes manually.
 If there's loadsa similar, I might need to re-sync but better to leave that for later after this branch is done/re-merged into my fork's master.
       (Note: this bullet's change is only needed if using OSSL_TRACE_BEGIN etc.)
-    - added ``-a`` option to testclient.sh and testserver.h to allow use a fixed ALPN values
+    - added ``-a`` option to testclient.sh and testserver.h to allow use of fixed ALPN values

 - Remerged with upstream (20191219)